 Deficit-based and adaptation-based models

 A large literature has shown negative associations between exposures to adversity and performance on WM tasks (Farah et al., 2006; Sheridan et al., 2022; Sheridan & McLaughlin, 2014).
 These associations may be potentially attributable to the enduring influence of stress on several key brain regions that support WM (Duval et al., 2017; Hanson et al., 2012).
 Much of this work has focused on WM capacity, or the ability to keep multiple pieces of information simultaneously available for further processing.
 For early-life adversity, this negative association is already present during childhood, and persists into adulthood (Bos et al., 2009; Evans & Schamberg, 2009; Farah et al., 2006; Goodman et al., 2019; Hackman et al., 2010; Noble et al., 2007; but see Nweze et al., 2021).
-Studies with college students have found a link between both recent and lifetime experiences of stressful major life events (discrete negative events that have a clear onset and offset, unlike chronic adversity) with lowered WM capacity (Klein & Boals, 2001; Shields et al., 2019; Shields & Slavich, 2017).
+Studies with college students have found a link between both recent and lifetime experiences of stressful major life events (discrete negative events that have a clear onset and offset, unlike chronic adversity) with lower WM capacity (Klein & Boals, 2001; Shields et al., 2019; Shields & Slavich, 2017).

 The most common tasks used to examine the negative association between adversity and WM are simple span tasks (repeating a string of stimuli of increasing length), complex span tasks (remembering a string of stimuli while being engaged by a secondary task), and n-back tasks (judging whether the current stimulus in a string is identical to the stimulus n steps ago) (Goodman et al., 2019).
 Performance on these tasks is assessed through the number of items that participants can retain in WM, that is, their overall capacity (with the exception of n-back; for concerns about the construct validity of this task, see Frost et al., 2021; Kane et al., 2007).